K2/Reloc/README.md

 easier or something ;).
 Specifying "dnvm exec default dnx " is an alternative way to get the runtime version your looking for.

+Delocate will attempt to automatically rebuild the complete executable on disk from memory.
+The only differences should be;
+   1) Data section, if anybody has idea how to reverse the data, that will be interesting.
+   2) .reloc missing, it dosent really matter since you download or captured .reloc locally in the first place, you can cat >> the reloc to the end of your new binary if you would like.
+   3) There may be some artifacts regarding the resources depending on the application specifics.
+I havent looked at resource handling in a minute.

 ```
 dnvm exec default dnx DeLocate d:dumped.msctf.dll d:msctf.dll-10000000-564D1E7B.reloc 77740000 d:delocated.msctf.dll False
 ```